 - Hidden veggies!
 The soft butternut squash gets squished into the chicken curry to thicken the delicious sauce.
 Wilt spinach in too for extra brownie points.

 - It feeds a crowd!
-It makes 8 medium portions at least, or up to 10 small ones.
+This recipe makes 8 medium portions at least, or up to 10 smaller ones with sides.

 - It’s the perfect freezer meal.
 Have it for dinner, then freeze the rest.